 Compared with traditional high purity alumina coating material, boehmite has the following advantages:

-- The particle size distribution of boehmite is narrower, the specific surface area is controllable, and the specific gravity is low, which is beneficial to improve the energy density.
+- The particle size distribution is narrower, the specific surface area is controllable, and the specific gravity is low, which is beneficial to improve the energy density.
 The specific gravity of boehmite is 3.05g/cm3, which is lower than the 3.90g/cm3 of alumina.
 The same weight of boehmite has 25% more coating area than alumina, which is beneficial to improve energy density.
 The application of boehmite will significantly reduce the total weight of the ceramic coating and the manufacturing cost of lithium-ion batteries.

-- The boehmite coating film has better mechanical properties.
+- The coating film has better mechanical properties.
 The lithium-ion battery separator needs to have a certain mechanical strength to prevent safety problems caused by the failure of the separator.
 The polyethylene separator coated with boehmite has higher tensile strength than the polyethylene separator coated with alumina.
-In addition, the separator coated with boehmite also has better puncture strength.
+In addition, the separator coated also has better puncture strength.

-- The hardness of boehmite is lower than that of alumina, which reduces equipment wear and the risk of impurities brought in during processing.
+- The hardness is lower than that of alumina, which reduces equipment wear and the risk of impurities brought in during processing.
 The Mohs hardness of alumina is 9, while the Mohs hardness of boehmite is 3.5.
 The gravure roll coating process is a commonly used.
 Boehmite can prolong the service life of the separator coating roller and the finished separator cutting knife by 3 to 4 times, reducing the impact on production and processing equipment.
 It also greatly reduces the risk of magnetic foreign matter being introduced in the production and processing steps, improving product quality and production efficiency.